matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 On success, returns the empty JSON object.

-#### `m.megolm_backup.v1.curve25519-aes-sha2` Key format
+#### `m.megolm_backup.v1.curve25519-aes-sha2` definitions

+##### `auth_data` for backup versions

+The `auth_data` property for the backup versions endpoints for `m.megolm_backup.v1.curve25519-aes-sha2` is a signedjson object with the followin keys:

+- `public_key` (string): the curve25519 public key used to encrypt the backups
+- `signatures` (object): signatures of the public key

+##### `session_data` for key backups

+The `session_data` field in the backups is constructed as follows:

-Each session key is encoded as a JSON object with the properties:
+1. Encode the session key to be backed up as a JSON object with the properties:
    - `algorithm` (string): `m.megolm.v1.aes-sha2`
    - `sender_key` (string): base64-encoded device curve25519 key
    - `sender_claimed_keys` (object): object containing the identity keys for the sending device
    - `forwardingCurve25519KeyChain` (array): zero or more curve25519 keys for
      devices who forwarded the session key
    - `session_key` (string): base64-encoded (unpadded) session key

-The JSON object is then encrypted by generating an ephemeral curve25519 key, performing an ECDH with the ephemeral key and the backup's public key to generate an AES key, and encrypting the stringified object using AES.
+2. Generate an ephemeral curve25519 key, and perform an ECDH with the ephemeral key and the backup's public key to generate a shared secret.
+The public half of the ephemeral key, encoded using base64, becomes the `ephemeral` property of the `session_data`.
+3. Using the shared secret, generate 80 bytes by performing an HKDF using SHA-256 as the hash, with a salt of 32 bytes of 0, and with the empty string as the info.
+The first 32 bytes are used as the AES key, the next 32 bytes are used as the MAC key, and the last 16 bytes are used as the AES initialization vector.
+4. Stringify the JSON object, and encrypt it using AES-CBC-256 with PKCS#7 padding.
+This encrypted data, encoded using base64, becomes the `ciphertext` property of the `session_data`.
+5. Pass the raw encrypted data (prior to base64 encoding) through HMAC-SHA-256 using the MAC key generated above.
+The first 8 bytes of the resulting MAC are base64-encoded, and become the `mac` property of the `session_data`.

+(The key HKDF, AES, and HMAC steps are the same as what are used for encryption in olm and megolm.)

 Security Considerations
 -----------------------